AjayKMehta/setup-machine/NeovimNotes.md

 A window is a viewport onto a buffer.
 Different windows correspond to one or more buffers.

+> [!TIP]
-:bulb: Multiple windows displaying different parts of the same buffer is useful for comparing two sections of a file side by side.
+> Multiple windows displaying different parts of the same buffer is useful for comparing two sections of a file side by side.

 Action | Keymap/command
 ---------|----------